From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Since I couldn’t find a photo of the bocce ball court at Roma Beer Garden, here’s one in Brooklyn, NY that should give you some idea of what it looked like.
 Photo courtesy of NYC Parks.

+After World War II ended, Anthony and Johnny went to work alongside their father.
+It seems that John was unable to work by 1950, at which point his sons took over.
 The brothers replaced the previous building in 1963 and constructed the one that we’re familiar with today.
-They posted a classified ad in the newspaper stating that the 21’x45′ building still in good condition would be sold to the highest bidder and moved to another location.
+They posted a classified ad stating that the 21’x45′ building, still in good condition, would be sold to the highest bidder and moved to another location.
 No word on where it was moved to.

 1974 Omaha World-Herald advertisement for Romana Lounge.

-Like many of the old school lounges, it became increasingly casual.
-It also changed its menu and featured more sandwiches.
-One that they advertised heavily was the king-sized bulgie loaded with not only Italian sausage and peppers but also ham and beef.
+At this point it became known simply as Roma Lounge.
+The Capoccia brothers installed a copper-hooded fireplace and claimed in ads it was the only real wood-burning fireplace lounge in Omaha.
+Like many of the old-school lounges, it became increasingly casual, changing its menu to feature more sandwiches.
+One they advertised heavily was the king-sized bulgie loaded with Italian sausage, peppers, ham, and beef.
 Roma Lounge continued its long run before closing in 1978.
-When Anthony passed away in 2003, his wife Lola said that he continued to operate the bar not only in deference to his father but also because he enjoyed being around people.
-Its founder, John Capoccia, passed away in 1981 followed by Johnny in 1990.
+When Anthony passed away in 2003, his wife Lola said he continued to operate the bar not only in deference to his father but also because he enjoyed being around people.
+Its founder, John Capoccia, passed away in 1981, followed by Johnny in 1990.

 2011 photo of O’Leaver’s before the exterior renovation.